CommWebTeam/gen_dw_format/footnote_formatter/README.md

 The "group containing content" input for the bottom footnote regex is to indicate which group - subexpression in () - contains the footnote text; the tool will access this with $ to create the bottom module.
 All formats in the link above use group 1 (meaning the footnote text is accessed with $1).

+You can view the number of top and bottom footnotes found by the regex statements in the console (ctrl+shift+i).
+These should be the same unless you have duplicate top footnotes (see below).
+If the number of top and bottom footnotes don't match up with duplicates in mind, then you should fix the regex statements to catch all the required markers/footnote text.

 ## Duplicate top footnotes

 You can include which top footnote markers should be duplicated - that is, when multiple top footnote markers point to the same bottom footnote text.
 The internal counter will skip these footnote markers.